2025-2026 Edition

 Regular Decision

-Regular Decision is an excellent choice for applicants who would like to consider offers from various schools.
 The deadline for Regular Decision is January 1st.
-Students will be notified by late-March.
+Students will be notified by late March.

 Notification of financial aid assistance for those candidates who have demonstrated financial need will be provided at the same time as the admissions decision.
 Once admitted, the student must submit a non-refundable enrollment deposit by the May 1st enrollment deadline.
 This deposit is applied toward tuition and fees for the first year.